 'I would rather die as a brave man ... (pp. 70–71)

-This piece was written well after the war, but based on a real event.
+This piece was written well after the war, but was based on a real event.
 Wood continued to call on his wartime experiences and on his notes and diaries to search for meaning in his own life and for justice for Native Americans.

 His advocacy was enhanced by studying at Columbia Law School and by embracing the life of an attorney in Portland, where he became deeply involved in intellectual life and an icon of cultural life.
 He never abandoned the question of justice for American Indians, and he continued his involvement in Nez Perce history and friendship with the non-treaty bands.

 There is much to this fascinating book, a must-read, must-have for students of Nez Perce tribal history.
 The first three parts alone are compelling.
 Readers are most indebted to Venn, however, for including in his scheme of material the dramatic fourth portion of the book.
 This is the Wood legacy, both his lasting friendship with Chief Joseph and the attempts he and his family made at enhancing racial understanding.
-Venn describes Wood's son Erskine's stay with Joseph and later events, even through the twentieth century.
-The Redheart Memorial ceremony at Ft.
-Vancouver in 1998 and other events, such as the presentation of a beautiful stallion to the Redthunder family of Nespelem, show a dedication to healing.
+Venn describes Wood's son Erskine's stay with Joseph and later events, even through the 20th century.
+The Redheart Memorial ceremony at Fort Vancouver in 1998 and other events, such as the presentation of a beautiful stallion to the Redthunder family of Nespelem, show a dedication to healing.
 I was present at many of these events, and Venn has offered accurate renditions within proper historical context.
 This was and will remain a difficult task, but Venn has done well, and his teamwork with Wordcraft of Oregon, the publisher, has produced an outstanding work that will be a treasure now and in the future.
 Hopefully, we have seen the end of narrative histories of the 1877 War.
 Jerome Greene's Nez Perce Summer 1877 (2000) and Bruce Hampton's fine Children of Grace (1994) will have the last and perhaps best word in that department.
-Let us now have more of the unique kind of scholarship represented by Venn, who artistically, seamlessly ties modern tribal history to that earlier troubled time.
+Let us now have more of the unique kind of scholarship represented by Venn, who artistically and seamlessly ties modern tribal history to that earlier troubled time.

 —Lewis & Clark State College, Lewiston, Idaho